ERF2024/dog_challenge/README.md

 The first time you call this script it will take a bit longer (~5 minute) because it is going to download  a docker image with  the framework's  code and its dependencies.
 This image will be downloaded locally.
 Then, the script spawns the Go1 robot into a maze that will be very similar to the one that you will find at the challenge.

-You can use the script argument `start_framework.sh -w ...` to select and load the maps of the desired track, please check the help options for details.
+You can use the script argument `start_framework.sh -w ...` to select and load another maps or world file, please check the help options for details.

 ```bash
 $./start_framework.sh -h